The Solid Protocol

 and OPTIONS

-Servers MUST indicate supported media types in the HTTP Accept-Patch
+When responding to authorized requests, servers MUST indicate supported media types in the HTTP Accept-Patch

 [RFC5789], Accept-Post